meravboim/Racket/README.md

-# Racket-ex1
+# Racket
-ex 1 from the course programming languages. programming in racket.
+The exercise from the course programming languages. programming in racket.